-- A. It is expected to be settled in the normal operating cycle; - B. It is held primarily for the purpose of trading; - C. It is due to be settled within twelve months after the reporting period; or - D. The Company does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification.
+- A. It is expected to be settled in the normal operating cycle; - B. It is held primarily for the purpose of trading; - C. It is due to be settled within twelve months after the balance sheet date; or - D. The Company does not have the right at the end of the reporting period to defer settlement of the liability for at least twelve months after the balance sheet date.